What is PCI compliance? A PCI DSS compliance overview

 Selling to the enterprise

 In any type of business, the easier you make your payment process, the more likely consumers will follow through with a purchase.
-One way to make your payment process easier is to give customers plenty of payment options.
+One way to make your payment process easier is to give customers plenty of payment options and PCI DSS compliance is one of the most effective ways to offer more payment options.
 Being PCI compliant allows you to work with more payment brands so you can offer your customers all of their favorite payment options.

 Data breaches are all over the news, and many of your customers have probably dealt with the hassle of a data breach personally.
-They know the frustration of cancelling credit cards, disputing purchases, potentially sending evidence to dispute those purchases, waiting for new credit cards, changing their payment information on online platforms, and so on.
+They know the frustration of:

 If you’re PCI compliant, you can ensure customers that you are adhering to the most respected standards to protect their data.
-This builds more trust and may lead to more loyal customers.
+PCI compliance builds more trust and may lead to more loyal customers.

 PCI DSS exists for a reason: it’s protecting your customers’ payment data.
 If you fall victim to a data breach, it damages your company’s reputation and hurts your profits because you may be financially liable for any damages.
 If you adhere to the standards of PCI DSS, you’ll know that you have secured the safety of your consumers and your own business as much as you can.